 [Eff 12/12/94; am and comp 12/05/11; am and comp ] (Auth: HRS §183C-3) (Imp: HRS §183C-2)

 §13-5-3 Appeals.
-Any final order of the department or board based upon this chapter may be appealed to the [circuit] environmental court of the circuit in which the land in question is found [.], except that any contested case arising under chapter 183C, HRS, and any preliminary ruling that is of the nature defined by section 91-14(a), HRS, shall be appealed upon the record directly to the supreme court for final decision.
-An appeal to the circuit environmental court shall be in accord with chapter 91, HRS and the Hawaii rules of civil procedure.
+Any final order based upon this chapter may be appealed, either to the [circuit] environmental court of the circuit in which the land in question is found, or directly to the supreme court, as governed by chapter 115, 183C or 205A, HRS, as applicable.
 [Eff 12/12/94; am and comp 12/05/11; am and comp ] (Auth: HRS §183C-3) (Imp: HRS §183C-8)

 [Note: See Chapter 91, Hawaii Revised Statutes and Hawaii Rules of Civil Procedure.]

 §13-5-4 Mediation.
 Upon receipt of a request or on the board's own initiative, the board may request that the petitioner and any affected persons identified as necessary to the resolution of the dispute to participate in mediation.
+Mediation may be conducted before or after a party has requested a contested case.
 Participation by the parties shall be voluntary.
 All requests dealing with the same subject matter shall be consolidated in a single mediation.
 [Eff 12/12/94; am and comp 12/05/11; comp ] (Auth: HRS §183C-3) (Imp: HRS §183C-3)

 §13-5-5 Amendments. (a) Whenever any landowner or government agency whose property is directly affected by this chapter makes an application to change the boundaries or identified land uses of any subzone, rezone a subzone, establish a new subzone with certain identified land uses or when a person seeks to otherwise amend this chapter, or where the board proposes to make a change or changes itself, the change or changes shall be put in the form of a proposed amendment of this chapter by the applicant, complete with necessary maps, four copies of which shall be filed with the board.